Mert18/data-analysis-vg-ivysaur/README.md

   ![Screenshot](/condaenvcreate.png)

-  4.You are successfully installed the environment.
+  4.You have successfully installed the environment.
 Using ```conda activate vgs```, activate the environment.

   ![Screenshot](/condaactivate.png)